McM1k/slotify/README.md

 Enkoy

-Oh, btw it uses `notify-send` , which is available for ubuntu, I'm not sure if it will work on other distribs
+Oh, btw it uses `notify-send` , which is available for ubuntu, I'm not sure if it will work on other distribs also you'll need xmllint that is available through apt install libxml2-utils if I'm not mistaken